The Skill of Restraint

 When you handle restraint of the senses in this way, you’re not depriving the mind.
 You’re simply learning how to give the mind better food, to nourish it in a healthier way, a way that’s totally blameless.
 Sometimes you hear people talking about the dangers of getting attached to jhana, as if it were a huge monster waiting to ambush you on the side of the path.
 But the dangers of jhana are relatively minor.
 The dangers of being stuck on the sensual level, though, are huge.
 When your happiness is dependent on sensory pleasures being a certain way, it can lead to all sorts of unskillful behavior as you try to keep on feeding the mind the kind of sights, sounds, etc., it likes.
 This is why we see so much killing and stealing, illicit sex, lying, getting drunk around us in the world.
 All the precepts get broken because of people’s attachment to the pleasures of the senses.
-You don’t see anybody killing or stealing because of their attachment to jhana.
+You don’t see anybody killing or stealing because of attachment to jhana.

 So even though this is an attachment, it’s a better one.
-And when your happiness is not dependent on things outside being a certain way, people outside have less power over you.
+When your happiness is not dependent on things outside being a certain way, people outside have less power over you.
 We see this so much these days.
 All they have to do is wave the red flag: “There’s danger out there; there are terrorists out there; they can harm us.
 We’ve got to do all kinds of evil things to stop them.”
 That’s what they tell us.
-If the mind’s only nourishment is things outside, you’re going to be swayed by those arguments.
+If the mind’s only nourishment is in things outside, you’re going to be swayed by those arguments.
 But when you can step back, and say, “No, I’ve got a source of pleasure, a source of happiness inside, that people outside can’t touch,” then you’re much less likely to be led astray.

 In this way, your ability to find nourishment inside is protection for the mind.
 The pleasures of the world outside hold a lot less poison because you’re not trying to feed on them anymore.
 They’re still there, but you can learn how to handle them more skillfully, use them more skillfully, as you try to make the mind even stronger.

 For instance, there will be times in your meditation when things aren’t going as well as you’d like.
 In cases like that, it can be helpful to go outside and look at the beauty of nature around you—the clouds, the sunset, the moon and the stars at night—to help clear and refresh your mind.
-There are passages in the Canon where Maha Kassapa, who was one of the strictest and sternest of the Buddha’s disciples, talks about the beauty of nature.
+There are passages in the Canon where Maha Kassapa, who was one of the strictest and sternest of the Buddha’s disciples, talks about the beauties of nature.
 The constant refrain in his verses is of how the hills, the mountains bathed in rain, and the jungle refresh him.
 Some of the first wilderness poetry in the world is in the Pali Canon—an appreciation of the beauties of not just nature but of wild nature.
 That sort of appreciation is part of the skill in learning how to gladden the mind.